-I love seafood and I don’t get to eat it enough.
-As soon as the holiday season starts I beg Alex to come with me to eat crab.
-He says no and I spend the next few months wearing down his resolve until he goes with me.
-I love seafood and if I could eat it all the time I probably would.
+I love seafood, and I don’t get to eat it enough.
+As soon as the holiday season starts, I beg people to eat crab with me.
+They’ll say no, and I spend the next few months wearing down their resolve until they go with me.

 What’s the problem then?
 I’m picky.
-I grew up eating amazing seafood and a trip to Safeway or Trader Joe’s isn’t inspiring enough to get me to want to eat.
-So when my co-workers heard me talk about how much I love snails, they decided to create an impromptu lunch trip to some out of the way restaurant (and I use that word lightly, I was squatting on stools, scooping food into my mouth) to eat some seafood.
-We had snails, grilled with chili peppers and limes.
+I grew up eating fantastic seafood, and a trip to Safeway or Trader Joe’s isn’t inspiring enough to get me to want to eat.
+So when my co-workers heard me talk about how much I love snails, they decided to create an impromptu lunch trip to some out-of-the-way restaurant (and I use that word lightly, I was squatting on stools, scooping food into my mouth) to eat some seafood.
+We had snails grilled with chili peppers and limes.
 We had them salted and peppered.
-In a broth and with vegetables We had octopus, we had a fish I didn’t recognize and we had mussels.
+In a broth and with vegetables, We had octopus, we had a fish I didn’t recognize, and we had mussels.